Ayushcodekid/Image-masking-task/README.md

 cd image-masking-app

 3. Install dependencies:
-npm install react-scripts --force   (im having to use --force , as ther is some issue regarding npm)
+npm install react-scripts --force   (im having to use --force , as there is some issue regarding npm)

 4. Start the development server: npm start